missmatsuko/matsuko.ca/src/data/blog/hearing-centric-ux-in-video-chat-apps.md

 ---
-title: Hearing-centric design choices in video chat apps
+title: Hearing-centric UX in video chat apps
-description: Some of the hearing-centric design choices commonly found in video chat apps, which may make it harder for Deaf and hard-of-hearing to communicate.
+description: Some of the hearing-centric design choices in video chat apps that make it harder to use unless relying on auditory communication.
-date: 2020-04-30
+date: 2020-05-03
 image:
   path: /laptop-talking-hands.jpg
   alt: Man with tattooed arms balancing a laptop on his lap with one hand, with his other hand slightly raised.
 His face is hidden.